-I remember when you were pregnant with your 3rd and you said you were done, and will wear iron pant with a padlock, so that would stop you from getting pregnant again, haha!
+I remember when you were pregnant with your 3rd and you said you were done and will wear iron pant with a padlock, so that would stop you from getting pregnant again, haha!
 What silly conversations we used to have.
 Only for me to see you a few years later and you were pregnant again!
-Ah Lolia, who will care for your four kids like you?
-How will they come to terms with your passing?
+Ah, Lolia, who will care for your four kids?
+How will they come with terms with your passing?
 Even for many years to come?

-It still feels like a nightmare, I can’t wait to awaken from.
+It feels like a dream!
 You loved God and the body of Christ immensely, so much so that you spent your last day in church.
 I have so many questions; what if you never gave those people a ride, would you have made it home safe?
 What if the people who picked you up with the ambulance didn’t abandon you in it, would you still be here?
 What if we had a system that works, would I be speaking with you, apologizing for the horrible experience you had to go through?
-So many what ifs and I still can’t believe you are no longer here.
+So many what-ifs and I still can’t believe you are no longer here.
 The tears just flow seamlessly down my face, if I am hurting this bad, what of your immediate family?

-I remember when you were sharing your relationship journey with me, and you said--“Evi you cannot marry an unbeliever oh.”
-Then I thought the advice was a bit outrageous, because I kept surrounding myself with men who didn’t love God, but now I totally get it.
+I remember how you told me a few years ago-“Evi you cannot marry an unbeliever oh,” when you were sharing your relationship journey with me.
+Then I thought the advice was a bit outrageous because I kept surrounding myself with men who didn’t love God, but now I totally get it.
 Your husband was a blessing to you and your kids, what an amazing nine years you were able to enjoy with him.
 Trust that I wouldn’t let you down.
 Ah! my heart breaks for big aunty!
 My heart breaks for your partner in crime; aunty Soton.
 My heart breaks for your dear husband, and those little kids?
-Don’t worry about them; They will be well taken care of.
+They will be well taken care of.

 Jesus knows best.
-After all it is written; "but I do not want you to be ignorant, brethen, concerning those who have fallen asleep, lest you sorrow as others who have no hope.
-For if we believe that Jesus died and rose again, even so God will bring with Him those who sleep in Jesus."
+After all, it is written; "but I do not want you to be ignorant, brethren, concerning those who have fallen asleep, lest you sorrow as others who have no hope.
+For if we believe that Jesus died and rose again, even so, God will bring with Him those who sleep in Jesus."
 Thank God for that hope in Christ Jesus.
 We will see you again, I know you are good, it just hurts so badly.

 My sweet sister, now it’s time for you to rest from all your labors.
 Enjoy time with the Father until we see you again.
 We love you, we miss you and we will get through this.